Hiking around Romania

 Return for the night back to our lodge in Bran

 Day 5 – Saxon heritage in Transylvania

 First stop, the impenetrable Fagaras castle.
 The Turks besieged this castle for 9 months but were unable to capture the castle.
-After 9 months they came up with a trick and announced that they will sign a peace treaty with the Transylvanian prince Stefan Mailat.
-So Turk delegates were allowed to enter the castle, bringing with them a lot of booze, allegedly to congratulate the victorious Transylvanian Prince.
+So the Turks came up with a trick and announced that they will sign a peace treaty with the Transylvanian prince Stefan Mailat.
+Turk delegates were allowed in the castle, bringing with them wine and spirits, to allegedly toast for the victorious Transylvanian Prince.
 The Turks managed to get the prince and his guards drunk and captured them.
 Prince Mailat died 10 years later in a Turkish prison.